Alkaline Phosphatase (ALP)

 ALP in bone disease

 In some bone diseases, such as Paget disease, where bones become enlarged and deformed, or in certain cancers that spread to bone, ALP may be increased.

 If you are being successfully treated for Paget disease, then ALP levels will decrease or return to normal over time.
 If you have bone or liver cancer that responds to treatment, ALP levels should decrease.

 Low levels of ALP may be seen temporarily after blood transfusions or heart bypass surgery.
 A deficiency in zinc may cause decreased levels.
-Persistent low levels of ALP could indicate hypophosphatasia, a rare genetic disorder of bone metabolism called hypophosphatasia can cause severe, long-term low levels of ALP.
+Persistent low levels of ALP could indicate hypophosphatasia, a rare genetic disorder of bone metabolism.
 Malnutrition may lower serum ALP activity.